 Running a company with cost figures that aren’t 100% accurate will undoubtedly lead to major issues down the line, making an accountant’s job more difficult than ever.

-They will often find they are unsure how much a project may be costing them in terms of labour and materials.
+They will often find they are unsure how much a project may be costing them in terms of labor and materials.
 Or they will have uncertainty surrounding the profits and losses with each job.

 Using these, businesses quickly become aware of the unprofitable operation of their business, and work more closely with their accountants to find their way back.